laurenqiu/100-days-of-code/log.md

 **Today's Progress**: Completed the remaining three tasks for *Intro to CSS*.

 **Thoughts**: My progress is a little slower now.
 And I also skipped a day yesterday.
 I will see how I can improve on that.

+### Day 14: July 7, 2024

+**Today's Progress**: Completed *The Cascade* reading and the related exercises, which includes a *cascade-fix* exercise and adding style to the HTML recipe project.